GaryLeeONE/f1quickstart/technicals.md

 Tyres are critical because they are the only parts of the car to have direct contact with the track.
 While driving the cars:

 * You always want the tyres to have as much surface area gripping on the track to maximize acceleration, braking and cornering performances.
 The tyres should also have a smooth, round surface so it contacts the track at all times without interruption.
 This is even considering that the track is not flat.
 F1 tracks have a lot of elevation changes, so it's difficult to have the tyres work well around the entire lap.
 * You want to keep the tyres in a good "working window".
-This means that the tyres need to be operating at suitable temperatures for the rubber to be grippy.
+This means that the tyres need to be operating at suitable temperatures for the rubber to be grippy and not slippery.
 However, it requires constant fine-tuning because of different track surface abrasion characteristics, air and track temperature, among many other factors.
+Drivers constantly adjust their driving to maintain the temperature in the tyres.
 * You want to keep track of the sets of tyres that you have.
 Each driver is allocated a limited number of tyre sets for every race weekend, so you must carefully manage and protect the tyres to gain an upper hand in the race.

 Pirelli is the official tyre provider of F1.
 They produce 5 different types of dry tyres, called "slicks", and 2 different types of wet-condition tyres.